-Once we receive your application and accompanying documents, there is a consultation period of 28 days in which we pass your application to the Council's planning department, the Police, the Environment Agency and other partner bodies.
+Once we receive your application and accompanying documents, there is a consultation period of 28 days.
+We will pass your application to the Council's planning department, the Police, the Environment Agency and other partner bodies.
 These bodies have the opportunity to raise concerns with or object to your application.

 If no representations are received, the application must be granted.